vijishmadhavan/ArtLine/README.md

 ## Cartoonize

-**Lets cartoonize the lineart portraits, have a look at some pretty pictures.**
+**Lets cartoonize the lineart portraits, its still in the making but have a look at some pretty pictures.**

 ![Imgur](https://i.imgur.com/JQltbBH.jpg)
 ![Imgur](https://i.imgur.com/CBvaHN4.jpg)